While YouTube is a great platform for creators, it is no piece of cake to maintain and increase YouTube engagement rate

 Likes are the first source on YouTube that people resort to, to show interest (or not).
 It is the primary and quick indicator of gauging viewer interest, but a superficial one.
-YouTube, in its recent update, disabled the dislike feature.
-So, that is one less thing to worry about.
 That said, do keep an eye on it to know what type of content your followers really don’t like.

-Comments are a better medium of interaction.
-It takes commitment on the part of the users to type.
+Comments are given importance by the YouTube algorithm because it takes commitment on the part of the users to type.
 So, a comment proves that the audience is truly engaged.
-Therefore, they are given importance by the YouTube algorithm.
+Therefore, start creating content that gets more comments.

 Between likes, comments, and shares, the last truly impacts the engagement rate on YouTube.
-A share doesn’t just expand the reach of a video because a viewer shares it with their audience.
+A share doesn’t just expand the reach of a video because your subscribers are sharing it with others.
 But also because the algorithm puts it higher in the hierarchy.

 Here are a few ways to increase the engagement rate on your YouTube videos:

 1. Understanding YouTube analytics

 YouTube Analytics is the best way to find out what your subscribers love.
 Look at the key metrics it offers: